lizstarin/new-to-do/README.md

 # To Do app

 A simple to-do list with sharp styling and snappy UI.
+(And my playground for learning jQuery and Backbone.)

 ## Getting started